What is the Secret to a Good Marinade?

 Marinades vary widely, from tangy citrus-based blends to sweet and savory concoctions.
 The right marinade can turn a simple cut of meat or a batch of vegetables into a gourmet creation, making it a cornerstone of global cuisines.

-History and Origins of Marinades
+The History and Origins of Marinating

 The practice of marinating dates back thousands of years.
 Early civilizations, like the Egyptians and Romans, used acidic solutions such as vinegar and fermented liquids to preserve and tenderize meats.
 Over time, these methods evolved, integrating spices, herbs, and oils to create flavorful, preservative-free enhancements for food.